astroDimitrios/git-novice/episodes/02-setup.md

 - what our preferred text editor is,
 - and that we want to use these settings globally (i.e. for every project).

+## Command Line Git Setup

 On a command line, Git commands are written as `git verb options`, where `verb` is what we actually want to do and `options` is additional optional information which may be needed for the `verb`.

+### Authorship

 To set up a new computer:

 ```bash
 $ git config --global user.name "Joanne Simpson"